icopy-site/awesome/docs/awesome/awesome-terraform.md

 - [KICS](https://github.com/Checkmarx/kics) - Scans IaC projects for security vulnerabilities, compliance issues, and infrastructure misconfiguration.
 Currently working with Terraform projects, Kubernetes manifests, Dockerfiles, AWS CloudFormation Templates, and Ansible playbooks.
 - [layerform](https://github.com/briefercloud/layerform) - Layerform helps engineers create reusable environment stacks using plain .tf files.
 Ideal for multiple "staging" environments. :skull:
 - [library.tf](https://library.tf) - Library.tf is built and designed to not just provide you with all of the registry information for Terraform and OpenTofu but to provide all of the insights you need to make decisions.
 Quickly find modules or providers that are supported and maintained and not full of bugs.
-- [modules.tf-lambda](https://github.com/antonbabenko/modules.tf-lambda) - Infrastructure as code generator from visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/app) to Terraform.
+- [modules.tf-lambda](https://github.com/antonbabenko/modules.tf-lambda) - Infrastructure as code generator from visual diagrams created with [Cloudcraft.co](https://cloudcraft.co) to Terraform.
 - [para](https://github.com/paraterraform/para) - The missing 3rd-party plugin manager and a "Swiss army knife" for Terraform/Terragrunt - just 1 tool to facilitate all workflows. :skull:
 - [pike](https://github.com/jamesWoolfenden/pike) - Pike calculates the permissions or IAM policy required to build your Terraform.
 - [pipeform](https://github.com/magodo/pipeform) - Terraform runtime TUI
 - [pluralith](https://www.pluralith.com/) - Terraform state visualization and automated generation of infrastructure documentation. :heavy_dollar_sign:
 - [pre-commit-terraform](https://github.com/antonbabenko/pre-commit-terraform) - pre-commit git hooks for Terraform and Terragrunt: auto-format, validate, update docs, run security checks, estimate costs, and more.
 - [pretf](https://github.com/raymondbutcher/pretf) - drop-in Terraform wrapper that generates Terraform configuration with Python.
 See [pretf documentation](https://pretf.readthedocs.io/en/latest/) :skull:
-- [prettyplan for TF 0.12+](https://github.com/cloudandthings/terraform-pretty-plan) - Prettyplan for TF 0.12+ ([available online here](https://cloudandthings.github.io/terraform-pretty-plan/)) is a small tool to help you view large Terraform plans with ease. :ghost:
+- [prettyplan for TF 0.12+](https://github.com/cloudandthings/terraform-pretty-plan) - Prettyplan for TF 0.12+ ([available online here](https://cloudandthings.github.io/terraform-pretty-plan/)) is a small tool to help you view large Terraform plans with ease.
 - [prettyplan](https://github.com/chrislewisdev/prettyplan) - Prettyplan ([available online here](https://chrislewisdev.github.io/prettyplan/)) is a small tool to help you view large Terraform plans with ease. :ghost:
 - [pug](https://github.com/leg100/pug) - The terminal user interface for terraform power users.
 - [pytest-terraform](https://github.com/cloud-custodian/pytest-terraform) - pytest terraform plugin with fixtures and offline replay support.